19 Feb Buying Commercial Kitchen Cleaning Chemicals in Ireland

 - assess the risks to health and safety to all staff

-- decide what precautions are needed to prevent accident or ill health
+- decide what precautions are needed to prevent accidents or ill health

 - prevent or control exposure in the workplace